LoopyLucy/win_dotfiles/README.md

 winget install --id=AmN.yasb  -e winget install --id=LGUG2Z.komorebi  -e
 ```
-The Yasb config can be overridden directly with the one in this repository
+The Yasb and Komorebi config files can be overridden directly with the ones in this repository
 The Windhawk config files need to be copied into the *Advanced* section of each desired plugin; the important one is the taskbar.